 Which Types of Wrapping Paper Can Be Recycled?

 Wrapping paper and gift cards that are made from paper can go in your yellow-top curbside bin IF they are not covered in other materials like plastic.
 Watch out for glitter, tinsel, sequins, ribbon, cellophane and foil - none of these materials can go in the curbside recycling bin!
-Much wrapping paper is also laminated which also means it can't be recycled.
-Check this with a scrunch test: if it stays in a ball when you scrunch it in your hand then it's paper.
-If it starts to expand back out then it's probably laminated.

 If you're clear of all the non-recyclables mentioned above and are dealing with simple paper wrapping, remove all plastic sticky tape and put this paper and cardboard in the recycling bin to save it from producing methane (a harmful greenhouse gas) in landfill.

 As you can imagine, plain paper wrapping paper is becoming less and less common these days.
 Your best option is to look for alternatives to commercial wrapping paper all together.
-All the wrapping paper, gift bags, ribbon and gift cards that we sell are made from biodegradable materials and vegetable inks that can be safely composted at home.
+All the wrapping paper, gift bags, ribbon and gift cards that we sell are made from compostable materials and vegetable inks that can be safely composted at home.

 A great thing to do regardless of whether wrapping paper is recyclable or not is to save it for reuse!
 Simply encourage your family to open presents carefully so that the wrapping paper can be neatly folded and stored for next year... trust us, it comes in handy and feels great knowing you're saving money and giving it a second life!

 What Can I Do With Food Waste This Holiday Season?